 We covered the sampling process in-depth in our Guide to Sourcing Products from Alibaba so if you want to know more (even if you aren’t planning to work with Alibaba manufacturers) then check out that post.

 The most important takeaway here is to get samples made of your products.
 Never commit to a manufacturer without having samples made first.
+Every step of the design process is important and needs to be carefully thought through instead of rushed.
+Due your due diligence in ensuring you find someone who creates the product well, instead of being swayed by affordable costs.

 Test Your Samples